 - 3.If you do not blacklist liquidity position managers or smart contract addresses holding LP tokens that are not natively supported by the Merkl system, or if you don't specify the addresses of the liquidity position managers that are not automatically handled by the system, then the script will not be able to take the specifities of these addresses into account, and it will reward them like a normal externally owned account would be.
 If these are smart contracts that do not support external rewards, then rewards that should be accruing to it will be lost.

-- 4.If rewards sent through Merkl remain unclaimed for a period of more than 1 year (because they are meant for instance for smart contract addresses that cannot claim or deal with them), then we reserve the right to recover these rewards and redistribute part of it.
+- 4.If rewards sent through Merkl remain unclaimed for a period of more than 1 year after the end of the distribution (because they are meant for instance for smart contract addresses that cannot claim or deal with them), then we reserve the right to recover these rewards.

 - 5.Fees apply to incentives deposited on Merkl, unless the pools incentivized contain a whitelisted token (e.g an Angle Protocol stablecoin).